1993 Ford Ranger Water blowing out of overfill

 • 4 POSTS

 Thank you for your quick response.
 I have tried bleeding the air out several times while parked on in inlcine and running the truck with the heater on and off for an hour.
-The radiator is new so it should not be clogged and both heather hoses will get hot so I do not believe it is clogged.
+The radiator is new so it should not be clogged and both heather hoses will get hot so i do not believe it is clogged.

-Monday, May 11th, 2009 AT 9:25 PM
+May 11, 2009 at 9:25 PM

 RASMATAZ